The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Before removing splined shafts and sprocket hubs, inspect their installed positions as a reference for reinstallation.

-Note intake splined shaft splines are protruding slightly form hub.
+Take notice that the intake splined shaft splines are protruding slightly from the hub, indicating correct assembly.

 Remove splined shafts from intake and exhaust sprocket hubs.